alipanahiCRISPR/DTMP-Prime/README.md

 ---

 ## Website
 Our website is under development.
 It will be available on web soon.
-Now, you can use our website as local app.
+Now, you can use our website as a local app.
 Just clone DTMP-Prime and follow:

     npm install or yarn install